 Tachanka operator guide

-Even looking at our Rainbow Six Siege guide won’t help you much in mastering Tachanka.
+Even looking at our Rainbow Six: Siege guide hub won’t help you much in mastering Tachanka.
 He’s really a bad character for newer and veteran players, outclassed by every other operative.
 With terrible guns, and gadgets that only marginally improve his chances of survival, below are the reasons why friends don’t let friends pick Tachanka, not even as a joke.

 Tachanka’s Weapon Loadouts